At a Glance

 - MD & Regional Resident: $733 per credit

 Why Learning and Performance Technology?

-Instructional Designers and Performance Improvement Specialists are in high demand.
+Instructional designers, instructional developers, trainers, and performance improvement specialists are in high demand.
 In both the public and private sectors, there is a significant need for trained professionals who can design and deliver effective learning products.
 Through applied learning and an innovative and career-focused curriculum, UMBC’s graduate programs in Learning and Performance Technology will help you meet this demand.

 Why Learning and Performance Technology at UMBC?

 Our LAPT program builds on UMBC’s 50 years of expertise in Instructional Systems Development.
 The workplace is evolving and changing.
 This evolution includes the role and responsibilities of instructional designers.
 Their primary role used to be to design and develop training content.
 The Association for Talent Development (ATD) research shows that only 20% of the problems in an organization can be solved by training.
 This begs the question “What do we do with about the other 80% of the problems”?
 UMBC’s LAPT provides a much more comprehensive approach creating solutions that involve a number of non-training solutions.
 These both compliment and supplement the skill of instructional designer.